mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 A description of supported transaction types is below.

-In the example, we are signing a transaction for transferring WAVES to the alias `test `in Waves' network.
+In the example, we are signing a transaction for transferring NEEL to the alias `test `in Neel' network.

 REPLY `{"version":2,"assetId":"", "amount":156700000,"feeAssetId":"",fee:100000, "recipient":"recipient","attachment":"", "timestamp":1548770230589,"senderPublicKey":"public key","proofs":["signature"],"type":4}`